kalyand14/moviedatabase/README.md

 # Omdb Poster App
-  This app uses the API from omdbapi.com
+  This app is developed by following clean architecure using MVVM pattern and it uses the API from omdbapi.com to get the movie details and poster images.
 # Libraries
 - Android Architecture Components
   - Paging